neondatabase/website/content/docs/guides/branching-refresh.md

      --header 'content-type: application/json' |jq
 ```

-Make note of the `branch_id` of your new branch.
+The response body includes the `id` of your new branch.
 You will need it in the next step.

 <details>
 <summary>Response body</summary>